LibertasIoT/libertas-rpi-img/README.md

 ## Prepare a USB drive

-Format a single partition with exFat.
+Format a single partition with **exFat**.

-**Note: The USB drive will be reformated into ext4 by Hub.
-All content on the drive will be lost!!!**
+*Note: The USB drive will be automatically **reformated** into ext4 by Hub during the first startup.
+All content on the drive will be lost!!!*

 ## Power up the Pi